Criminal record

 In today’s competitive market, getting into a college or professional school or finding a high-paying job in the greater Philadelphia area is harder now than ever.
 Since the Great Recession, this is true even for people with impeccable credentials.
 A criminal record (particularly a lengthy one) can significantly hinder a person’s educational and professional options.

-If you have been charged with a crime in the Commonwealth of Pennsylvania, you need experienced legal representation by a criminal defense attorney early on in your case.
+If you have been charged with a crime in the Commonwealth of Pennsylvania, you need experienced legal representation by a Philadelphia criminal defense attorney early on in your case.
 An experienced Philadelphia criminal defense attorney may be able to help you formulate legal defenses, potentially resulting in dropped charges or a favorable plea deal.
 After a period of time, an experienced Philadelphia criminal defense attorney may also be able to assist you with petitioning the Court for a criminal records expungement.

 Educational Opportunities